Hemorrhagic Stroke in Emergency Medicine Medication

 Class Summary

-As hyperthermia may exacerbate neurologic injury, these agents may be given to reduce fever and relieve pain.
+Because hyperthermia may exacerbate neurologic injury, these agents may be given to reduce fever and relieve pain.

-Acetaminophen (Tylenol, Feverall, Aspirin Free Anacin)
+Acetaminophen (Tylenol, FeverAll, Aspirin Free Anacin)

 Acetaminophen reduces fever, maintains normothermia, and reduces headache.